haroutp/secure-qa-framework/docs/test-cases.md

     - User is on [login page](https://www.saucedemo.com/).
     - User has valid account
   - Steps:
-    - Enter username in the username field
+    - Enter standard_user in the username field
-    - Enter password in the password field
+    - Enter secret_sauce in the password field
     - Click on Login button
   - Test Data:
     - Test valid username: standard_user